 2. UNLIMITED SPEED AND SCALE

 Our 7 layers of next-gen static and dynamic engines work together to prevent any content-based attacks and various techniques including: Zero-days, N-days, BEC, phishing, spam, malware, and evasion.
 Bu using advanced techniques in every layer, we can uncover any threat recursively to its basic components, scan dynamically 100% of traffic, and provide a clear verdict in up to 40 seconds – regardless to size or volume.
 No shortcuts and no filtering, saving you up to 40x of your scan time.

-Other platforms contains endless configurations and requires the user to properly construct the platform in order to be properly protected.
-Many customers buy those platforms feeling they are protected, but in reality, many things pass through the strainer.
+Other platforms contain endless configurations and require the user to properly construct the platform in order to be properly protected.
+Many customers buy those platforms feeling they are protected, but in reality, many things pass through

 No solution can protect against 100% of the attacks.
 The question is how fast it adapts to new threats.
 While exploring every missed incident with a dedicated team as we are doing is a good start, but it’s not enough.
 It needs to be completed with the following components to make sure the “detection machine” works seamlessly:

 - Multi-tenant approach – harnessing the power of the cloud to deduce from one customer’s experience to another, while keeping strict privacy standards

 - Quick deployment – once a new attack is explored/identified, you need to deploy the update as soon as possible to make sure it won’t repeat itself.

 - Proactive approach – our team looks continuously into new techniques.
 It is not by chance that although our core technology is based on the Hardware-assisted Platform, the actual solution contains 7 layers and is constantly growing.